 Following Cole's death in 1848 Durand assumed a leading role in the American landscape school and exerted considerable influence on many younger painters.
 His Kindred Spirits of 1849 (New York Public Library), painted in memory of Cole, almost immediately became one of the best-known paintings in the country.
 By the 1850s Durand had perfected the two compositional types that became basic to Hudson River School painting, the vertical forest interior and the landscape panorama.
 With the publication of nine "Letters on Landscape Painting" in the New York art journal The Crayon in 1855, Durand codified the tenets and practices of Hudson River School as instructions addressed to an imaginary student.
 Espousing theories similar to those of the influential British critic John Ruskin (1819-1900), he advised American painters to work directly from nature and to give precedence to New World subjects over European ones.

 During the 1860s Durand followed his established routine of sketching in the summers and painting in New York during the winters.
 In April 1869 he moved back to New Jersey from New York to a new house and studio built on family property in Maplewood, where he remained for the rest of his life.
 He continued to paint, with most of his works of the 1870s (his last picture was completed in 1878) repeating compositions from earlier decades, although often with a more atmospheric and tonal handling of light.
-He died on September 17, 1886.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+He died on 17 September 1886.
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Huntington, Daniel.
 Asher B. Durand: A Memorial Address.
 New York, 1887.